 The Hardest Kanji You Absolutely Need to Know

 Level 1.
 Dō（48 strokes）

-First up on the list of kanji found in the Morohashi dictionary is this 48-stroke monster: Dō This one is made up of the same kanji “Cloud” [雲] four times and means “Widespread clouds,” which kind of makes sense.
+First on the list of kanji in the Morohashi dictionary is a 48-stroke character called Dō.
+It consists of the kanji “Cloud (雲)” repeated four times and means “Widespread Clouds”, which is somewhat logical.

 Level 2.
 Tō (48 strokes)

 Tied for 5th place is another 48-stroke monstrosity: Tō.
 It’s a character consisting of the same kanji “Dragon (龍)” repeated three times, meaning “A Moving Dragon” which sounds somewhat sensible.